bio4j/bio4j-neo4j/docs/importing_bio4j_neo4j.markdown

-Please follow this step-by-step guide to build your own Bio4j database from scratch.
+Please follow this step-by-step guide to build your own Bio4j database from scratch including all modules.

 _(If you are not using AWS please go directly to step 6)_

 ### 1. Launch a new AWS instance (preferably m2.2xlarge)

-### 2. Create a EBS volume of ~400 GB
+### 2. Create a EBS volume of 1 TB
+_You would only need so much space in the case where you're importing all modules and you are not deleting input files once a module import process is done._

 ### 3. Attach the volume to the instance